mvk/openu-hw-20201/README.md

 ./mamah1.py

 the output are the results of mammah1.
-Don't blindly copy-paste, '''Verify the input data'''
+Don't blindly copy-paste, *verify the input data*

-etc.
+Regards.